Our opening times are designed around the requirements of our customers, from hardcore wildlife watchers to those who just want to relax.

 Dinner 6pm until 9pm.

-We have about 3 hectares of grounds including gardens, forest and lakeside.
+We have 5 hectares of grounds including gardens, forest, farmland and lakeside.

-There are three canoes (2 singles and 1 triple) you are welcome to use to explore our lake which is about 1km long.
+There are three kayaks (2 singles and 1 double) you are welcome to use to explore our lake which is about 1km long.

 We give you a choice of local expert guides.

-Piak has been guiding in Kaeng Krachan NP for years and knows the place like no-one else.
-He is passionate and knowledgable about the birds and speaks a little English.
+Piak and Son have been guiding in Kaeng Krachan NP for years and know the place like no-one else.
+They are passionate and knowledgable about the birds and speak a little English.

 Games has been a bird guide around Thailand for many years, knows the park well and speaks good English.
 She can also take you to other local birding spots like the world famous shorebird site, Laem Pak Bia.